RaccoonCodes/WatchListV2_RESTAPI/README.md

 ### Important Note

-Please change the connection strings to `LocalConnection` instead of `DefaultConnection` in Program.cs file if you wish to use this code locally.
+Please change the connection strings to `LocalConnection` instead of `DefaultConnection` in `Program.cs` file if you wish to use this code locally.

 - **Replace:**
   - `opts.ConnectionString = builder.Configuration.GetConnectionString("DefaultConnection");`
   - `opts.UseSqlServer(builder.Configuration["ConnectionStrings:DefaultConnection"]);`

 ## Project Structure
-**Attribute**: These files contains helper or extension class to Validation that are used in DTO Folder.
-They Provide Sort by Order and Sort by entity(ex: id, Genre, Provider)
+**Attribute**: These files contain helper or extension class to Validation that are used in DTO Folder.
+They provide Sort by Order and Sort by entity(ex: id, Genre, Provider)

-**Constants**: This is primarily used for Authorization when, registering or signing in users, will apply or check their roles.
-I used a strongly type approach to avoid human error when applying roles in code.
+**Constants**:  This is primarily used for authorization during registration or signing in users, and it applies or checks their roles.
+I used a strongly typed approach to avoid human error when applying roles in the code.

 **Controllers**: Each file in the Controllers folder inherits from `ControllerBase`, which provides the minimum functionality needed for controllers that do not handle any view files since they are APIs.

-**Data**: In this Folder, it contains a SeedData that will be used when there is no data in the database and needs to populate some data for testing
+**Data**: In this Folder, it contains a SeedData that is used when there is no data in the database and needs to populate some data for testing

 **DTO**: The DTO (Data Transfer Object) folder is used for API communication, reducing the amount of data sent by only providing the necessary information for API calls.
 This folder also includes a file that hosts descriptive links for HATEOAS.

-**Extensions**: This Folders contains a class for serializing and deserializing JSON for distributed cache
+**Extensions**: This folders contains a class for serializing and deserializing JSON for distributed cache

-**Migrations**: This houses files used for Entity Framework **Models**: Used for interfaces, implementation, Entity and Identity setup, and Series Model
+**Migrations**: This houses files used for Entity Framework

+**Models**: Used for interfaces, implementation, Entity and Identity setup, and Series Model

 ## Key Features